docker/docs/desktop/linux/install/pi.md

 keywords: docker, Docker Desktop for linux,  raspberry pi
 title: Install Docker Desktop on Raspberry Pi
 ---

-With the release of Docker Desktop 4.9.0(?), you can now run Docker Desktop for Linux on a Raspberry Pi.

-This page contains information on how to install, launch, and upgrade Docker Desktop.
+This page contains information on how to install, launch, and upgrade Docker Desktop on a Raspberyy Pi.

 > **Note**
 >